Solomon Islands: Economy

 The Solomon Islands Government was insolvent by 2002.
 Since the RAMSI intervention in 2003, the government has recast its budget.
-It has consolidated and renegotiated its domestic debt and with Australian backing, is now seeking to renegotiate its foreign obligations.
-Principal aid donors are Australia, New Zealand, the European Union, Japan and Taiwan.
+Principal aid donors are Australia, New Zealand, the European Union, Japan, and Taiwan.

 Currency

 The Solomon Islands dollar (ISO 4217 code: SBD) was introduced in 1977, replacing the Australian dollar at par.
-Its symbol is "SI$", but the "SI" prefix may be omitted if there is no confusion with other currencies also using the dollar sign "$".
+Its symbol is "SI$", but the "SI" prefix may be omitted if there is no confusion with other currencies also using the dollar sign, "$".
 It is subdivided into 100 cents.
 Local shell money is still important for traditional and ceremonial purposes in certain provinces and, in some remote parts of the country, for trade.
 Shell money was a widely used traditional currency in the Pacific Islands; in Solomon Islands, it is mostly manufactured in Malaita and Guadalcanal but can be bought elsewhere, such as the Honiara Central Market.
 The barter system often replaces money of any kind in remote areas.

 Exports

-Until 1998, when world prices for tropical timber fell steeply, timber was Solomon Islands' main export product, and, in recent years, Solomon Islands forests were dangerously overexploited.
-In the wake of the ethnic violence in June 2000, exports of palm oil and gold ceased while exports of timber fell.
+Until 1998, when world prices for tropical timber fell steeply, timber was Solomon Islands' main export product.
+In June 2000, exports of palm oil and gold ceased while exports of timber fell.